 - Wear clothing that allows very easy access to the breasts.
-Baby may get very impatient in the split-second that it takes a mother to lift her blouse and undo her bra.
+A baby may get very impatient in the split second that it takes a mother to lift her blouse and undo her bra.
 Spend time, if possible, in a warm place that allows both mother and baby to be naked from the waist up.

 - Offer the breast often.
 Try breastfeeding in your baby’s favorite place, in their favorite position, in the bath, while walking around, while lying down, with your baby upright, with your baby flat on their back, in their sleep, just as they are waking and any time they look as if they might be interested or any other way you can think of (anytime and anywhere).

-Why is breast milk important in the first six months of life?
+Why is breast milk important in the first 6 months of life?